Sid-arthh/AutomationViaPython/README.md

 c.
 This line concatenates the value of template_value with the string '.yml' or '.yaml' to form the name of the template file and assigns it to template_file.

     template_file = template_value + '.yml'
     if not template_file:
     template_file = template_value + '.yaml'

+d.This opens the template_file in read mode and assigns its content to the variable template_content.
+Again, the with statement ensures the file is closed after reading.

+    with open(template_file, 'r') as f:
+    template_content = f.read()

+e.
+This line creates a Jinja2 Template object using the template_content as the template source.

+    template = Template(template_content)